thiagonache/httpstats/README.md

 import "github.com/thiagonache/httpstats"

 func main() {
+...
 s := httpstats.NewHTTPStats()
-  c := &http.Client{Transport: s}
+req, _ := http.NewRequest(http.MethodGet, "https://example.com", nil)
+req = s.SetHTTPTrace(req)
+res, err := c.Do(req)
 ...
 }
 ```

 The idea of this package is to provide an easy way to collect detailed HTTP
 metrics from the client.
-It implements a HTTP Round Tripper that uses HTTPTrace Package.
+It exports a function that injects hooks using
+HTTPTrace Package.

-You just need to instantiate the object and inject it in the Transport field of
+You just need to instantiate the object and call the function `SetHTTPTrace`
-your HTTP Client.
-In case you already implement a custom HTTP Round Tripper, this
-package will provide a functional option to set the next round tripper instead
-of calling the default one.
+after setting up the `http.Request`.
+The trace will be re-used for all requests
+done using that request object.

 ## Example